 2 firm & ripe tomatoes – cut one into cubes, and the other into 1/2-inch slices.

-1/4 tsp smoked Spanish paprika
+1/4 tsp of Season with Spice's Smoked Spanish paprika

 Chopped fresh herbs: chives, parsley, rosemary and/or oregano